How Important Are Sanders?

 You can remove, bumps and lumps in old paintwork, strip crumbling surfaces and quickly scratch good surfaces to provide a 'key' for new paint.

 Be wary of sanding drywall, though.
 The machine will quickly rip through the paper surface.

 Belt sanders and the better quality half-sheet sanders are heavy.
-These are best used on horizontal surfaces.
+These are best used on horizontal surfaces like floors.